yjzhenglamarmota/yujiezheng_website/content/project/InSAR/index.md

 ---
-title: InSAR theory and techniques
+title: InSAR theory and algorithms
-summary: Developing algorithms to best use of InSAR data
+summary: Developing algorithms to understand and make the best use of InSAR data
-tags:
+# tags:
-- InSAR
+# - InSAR

 # Optional external URL for project (replaces project detail page).
 external_link: ""